Matthew L. Dameron, Principal Attorney

 A proposed class on behalf of citizens in St. Louis County who paid unlawful water ISRS fees.

-A proposed class of Missourians who were victims of a data breach against their health insurer.
+A certified class of Missourians who were victims of a data breach against their health insurer.

-A proposed class on behalf of individuals whose alcohol and drug treatment health records were wrongfully disclosed.
+A certified class on behalf of individuals whose alcohol and drug treatment health records were wrongfully disclosed.